omarAbdelhadyok/grokking_algorhitms/grokking_algorithms.md

 sorted you can use binary search.
 Simple search as we know takes O(n), while binary search takes O(log n).
 But what if you have someone that memorizes all the items in the array.
-You can just ask him / her about the item and she / he will reply instantly.
+You can just ask him / her about the item, and she / he will reply instantly.
 That will take O(1).
 Which is instant.
 That’s where hash functions come in.

 ### Hash Functions
-A hash function is a function where you put a string (string here means any kind of data - a sequence of bytes) and you get back a number.
+A hash function is a function where you put a string (string here means any kind of data - a sequence of bytes), and you get back a number.

-In technical terminology, we'd say that a hash function maps strings to numbers.
+In technical terminology, we'd say that a hash function maps Strings to Numbers.
 There are some requirement to hash function :
 - It needs to be consistent.
 For example, suppose you put in "Apple" and get back 4.
 Every time you put in "Apple", you should get 4 back.
 Without this your hash table won't work.